Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Hermitian lattices

 The following local-global principle is well known.

 \begin{theorem}[Landherr] Two hermitian spaces over $F$ are isometric if and only if they are isometric over every place of $\QQ$. \end{theorem}

-The hermitian spaces over $\CC$ are parameterized by their signatures and the hermitian spaces over $\QQ_p$ are parameterized by their ranks and determinants (viewed as elements of $\QQ_p^*/\Nr(F_p^*)$).
-Hence the Hasse norm theorem yields the following result.
+Hermitian spaces over $\CC$ are parameterized by their signatures while hermitian spaces over $\QQ_p$ are parameterized by their ranks and determinants (viewed as elements of $\QQ_p^*/\Nr(F_p^*)$).
+We will only deal with positive definite spaces, i.e. spaces with $h(v,v) > 0$ for all non-zero $v \in V$.
+For these spaces, we can make Landherr's theorem more explicit.

-\begin{corollary} The hermitian spaces over $F$ are parameterized (up to isometry) by their rank, signature and determinant (viewed as element of $\QQ^*/\Nr(F^*)$). \end{corollary}
+\begin{remark} Let $g$ be a positive integer and let $\Primes_{\textnormal{ns}}$ be the set of primes which do not split in $F$. \begin{enumerate} \item Let $(V,h)$ be a positive definite hermitian space of rank $g$.
+Since $\QQ_p^*/\Nr(F_p^*)$ has at most two elements, the isometry type of $(V,h)$ is uniquely determined by

+The product formula for Hasse's norm residue symbols shows that $I$ is a finite set of even cardinality. \item Let $I \subseteq \Primes_{\textnormal{ns}}$ be a finite subset of even cardinality.
+There exists a positive definite hermitian space $(V, h)$ of rank $g$ such that